amardeepk3/task-management/README.md

     ▪ Update: Modify a task’s title, description, or status.
     ▪ Delete: Remove a task.
 - Responsive design for seamless user experience.
+## Real-Time Updates:
+    Implement real-time task updates using WebSockets, so that any changes to the task list are reflected immediately across all connected clients.

 ## Flow Instruction